prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/week_2/README.md

 main()
 ```
-Let's delete the `check_reboot` function in the above script that would break it.
+Let's delete the `check_reboot` function in the above script that would break it if we run the script.
 ```ps
 $ cat all_checks.py
 import os